AutarkLabs/open-enterprise/README.md

+### Background
+The proposal for this [Aragon Planning app](https://github.com/aragon/nest/pull/24) was developed by members of [Space Decentral](https://spacedecentral.net) and [Giveth](https://giveth.io), and received funding via [Aragon's Nest program](https://blog.aragon.one/introducing-aragon-nest-1aa8c91c0566).
+An example of decentralization at it's finest.
+We are developing this app as a collaborative unit because it is a crucial building block for any organization that aims to coordinate work and streamline management duties, without traditional managers.
+This app will work with any ERC-20 token or Aragon DAO.

 ### Details

 An organization should be able to seamlessly create and manage multiple projects using a Planning app.
 The basic system would require: